David I of Scotland: Ecclesiastical disputes

-One of the first problems David had to deal with as king was an ecclesiastical dispute with the English church.
-The problem with the English church concerned the subordination of Scottish sees to the archbishops of York and/or Canterbury, an issue which since his election in 1124 had prevented Robert of Scone from being consecrated to the see of St Andrews (Cell Ríghmonaidh).
-It is likely that since the 11th century the bishopric of St Andrews functioned as a de facto archbishopric.
+One of the first problems David had to deal with as king was an ecclesiastical dispute with the English Church.
+The English Church's insistence on subordinating Scottish sees to the archbishops of York or Canterbury had, since his election in 1124, prevented Robert of Scone from being consecrated to the see of St Andrews (Cenn Ríghmonaidh).
+Since the 11th century, the bishopric of St Andrews likely functioned as a de facto archbishopric.
 The title of "Archbishop" is accorded in Scottish and Irish sources to Bishop Giric and Bishop Fothad II.

-The problem was that this archiepiscopal status had not been cleared with the papacy, opening the way for English archbishops to claim overlordship of the whole Scottish church.
+The problem was that this archepiscopal status had not been cleared with the papacy, opening the way for English archbishops to claim the overlordship of the whole Scottish church.
 The man responsible was the new aggressively assertive Archbishop of York, Thurstan.
-His easiest target was the bishopric of Glasgow, which being south of the river Forth was not regarded as part of Scotland nor the jurisdiction of St Andrews.
-In 1125, Pope Honorius II wrote to John, Bishop of Glasgow ordering him to submit to the archbishopric of York.
+His easiest target was the bishopric of Glasgow, which, being south of the river Forth, was not regarded as part of Scotland nor the jurisdiction of St Andrews.
+In 1125, Pope Honorius II wrote to John, Bishop of Glasgow, ordering him to submit to the archbishopric of York.
 David ordered Bishop John of Glasgow to travel to the Apostolic See in order to secure a pallium which would elevate the bishopric of St Andrews to an archbishopric with jurisdiction over Glasgow.

 Thurstan travelled to Rome, as did the Archbishop of Canterbury, William de Corbeil, and both presumably opposed David's request.
 David however gained the support of King Henry, and the Archbishop of York agreed to a year's postponement of the issue and to consecrate Robert of Scone without making an issue of subordination.
-York's claim over bishops north of the Forth were in practice abandoned for the rest of David's reign, although York maintained her more credible claims over Glasgow.
+York's claim over bishops north of the Forth was in practice abandoned for the rest of David's reign, although York maintained her more credible claims over Glasgow.

 In 1151, David again requested a pallium for the Archbishop of St Andrews.
-Cardinal John Paparo met David at his residence of Carlisle in September 1151.
+Cardinal John Paparo met David at his residence in Carlisle in September 1151.
 Tantalisingly for David, the Cardinal was on his way to Ireland with four pallia to create four new Irish archbishoprics.
 When the Cardinal returned to Carlisle, David made the request.
 In David's plan, the new archdiocese would include all the bishoprics in David's Scottish territory, as well as bishopric of Orkney and the bishopric of the Isles.
 Unfortunately for David, the Cardinal does not appear to have brought the issue up with the papacy.
-In the following year the papacy dealt David another blow by creating the archbishopric of Trondheim, a new Norwegian archbishopric embracing the bishoprics of the Isles and Orkney.
+In the following year, the papacy dealt David another blow by creating the archbishopric of Trondheim, a new Norwegian archbishopric embracing the bishoprics of the Isles and Orkney.